 Running makes it harder to keep your cool and operate at peak effectiveness

-A user on Quora recently asked, "Why don't paramedics run to emergency patients?"
+A user on Quora asked, "Why don't paramedics run to emergency patients?"
 A few answers stood out to us, especially one by EMT Ross Cohen.
 You can read his reply below: